Syphilis is caused by bacteria.

 Symptoms of Syphilis in Newborns

 Stillbirth Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
-Pregnancy complications are problems that occur only during pregnancy.
-They may affect the woman, the fetus, or both and may occur... read more , premature birth Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more , or newborn death may occur.
+Stillbirth may result from a problem in the woman, placenta, or fetus.
+Doctors do blood tests to try to identify the cause of a stillbirth... read more , preterm birth Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns may have underdeveloped organs that are not be ready to function outside... read more , or newborn death may occur.

 Newborns may have no symptoms of syphilis, and some infected newborns never develop any problems throughout their life.
 For newborns who do have symptoms, manifestations of congenital syphilis are classified as early or late.